 Ideas For Recruiting Ideal Selling Talent

-Are you looking for ideas for recruiting ideal selling talent?
+Are you looking for ideas for recruiting outstanding selling talent?
 Ask yourself what makes a good sales representative?
 People often ask, “What should I look for when hiring salespeople?”
-The questioners are usually looking for a cookie cutter answer, a one-size-fits-all type of answer.
-There just isn’t one answer for every business or every situation.
+The questioners usually seek a cookie-cutter answer, a one-size-fits-all type of answer.
+There isn’t one answer for every business or every situation.

 Naturally, you want someone with the right background and sales skills.
 Ideal candidates should also be a cultural match for your work environment.
 However, there is more to the search than just a specific list of traits.

-Take for example the case of the serial entrepreneur with whom I recently worked.
+Take, for example, the case of the serial entrepreneur with whom I recently worked.
 She had owned multiple businesses and came to me for help.
 Her problem, she said, was being unable to find good sales reps.
-We talked about what she was looking for and reviewed her process for finding the type of salespeople she needed.
+We discussed what she was looking for and reviewed her process for finding the type of salespeople needed.
 The process included looking at her criteria for selecting applicants.

 Define the Type of Salesperson You Need

-As we worked through her process, it seemed she was doing all the right things.
+As we worked through her process, she was doing everything right.
 Her criteria contained requirements for a specific skill set and a particular background.
-It sounded good but I needed to dig a little deeper to find out where the problem was.
+It sounded good, but I needed to dig a little deeper to find out where the problem was.

-She really needed a sales rep who could hunt down leads, a good sales “hunter”.
+She needed a sales rep who could hunt down leads, a good sales “hunter.”
 Based on her written job description for the sales position, she wasn’t looking for someone who would be a good hunter.

 If you need help selecting sales staff, check out this free trial for a leading salesperson assessment tool.